15 Military Friendly Colleges in Virginia

 1971 University Blvd | Lynchburg, PA 24515

-Liberty University is the first military friendly college in Virginia on our list.
-It has over 7,300 students who get GI Bill benefits.
-And, the Liberty University Veterans Center may be a great resource.
-It has space for military students to socialize, study, and relax in between classes.
-And, you could get guidance from a military student liaison and VetSuccess on Campus counselor.
+Liberty University, listed as Virginia’s first military-friendly college, supports over 7,300 students benefiting from the GI Bill.
+The Liberty University Veterans Center serves as a valuable resource hub, offering dedicated spaces for military students to socialize, study, and unwind between classes.
+Moreover, students can seek guidance from a military student liaison and VetSuccess on Campus counselor.

-Liberty participates in the Yellow Ribbon Program.
-It does not limit the number of students who can get the reward.
-Undergrad students in the online School of Aeronautics are offered up to $7500 per year.
-And, undergrad students in the residential School of Aeronautics can get up to $10,000 per year.
-There is an unlimited contribution for students in all other programs.
+Participating in the Yellow Ribbon Program without restrictions on student numbers, Liberty offers substantial rewards.
+Undergraduates in the online School of Aeronautics receive up to $7,500 annually, while those in the residential School of Aeronautics can obtain up to $10,000 per year.
+Unlimited contributions are available for students in all other programs.

 Average Post 9/11 GI Bill Benefits Awarded